rai200890/ecto-job-scheduler/README.md

 end
 ```

-if you want new_relic instrumentation in your jobs, add new_relic_agent to the deps and
+If you want new_relic instrumentation in your jobs, add new_relic_agent to the deps and

 ```elixir
 defmodule MyApplication.MyJobQueue do